-Certificate in Spiritual Formation: 15 ECTS Diploma in Christian Ministry: 23 ECTS
+Certificate in Spiritual Formation: 15 ECTS Diploma in Christian Ministry: 23 ECTS Advanced Diploma in Applied Theology: 30 ECTS

 Cluster D. Ministerial Skills (All course numbers starting with MIN.)
 Along with studying the essential ministries of the church and receiving the appropriate knowledge through the courses in the other clusters, the students will be exploring specific ministries or the roles of a minister and developing the needed competencies.